 - If you are not a tea drinker, the ever so slightly bitter taste may not be to your liking

 Being a green tea drinker I didn’t mind the taste of this drink.
-In fact I quite enjoyed the hint of fruit flavours while still tasting the green tea notes as well.
-If you are not a tea drinker however, these green tea notes could be polarising.
+In fact I quite enjoyed the hint of fruit flavours while still tasting the floral tea notes as well.
+If you are not a tea drinker however, these floral notes could be quite polarising.
 Others may want more sweetness, although the whole point of this drink is to move away from sweetened drinks, for that it should be applauded.
 Not many products are developed with that in mind, which is a fantastic public health initiative.

 I would recommend Green Tea in 3 to anyone that wants to keep their fluids up during the day either at home/work or on the go.
 Being able to enjoy it in hot or cold water makes it adaptable to busy lifestyles.
 The clever manor in which it is produced (using multi-stage filtrations to maximise beneficial compounds) makes Green Tea in 3 a fantastic, healthful drink.

 For more information, or to purchase visit the Green Tea in 3 website.